 Peer Mentors must complete the duration of their volunteer agreement (usually 12 weeks in country) to be eligible for any reimbursement associated with the Peer Mentor role.

 SLV.Global will provide you with a safe living and working environment with homestay accommodation provided Sunday - Friday and weekends off!
 24/7 support will be provided throughout the entirety of your placement.
 You will gain hands-on experience in mental health through workshops and 5-6 projects per week.
 Upon completion of your placement, you will receive a certificate and a reference!

-The Coordinator role can be challenging at times, but should also be enjoyable, so please throw yourself fully into the placement.
-Coordinators are there to support volunteers, problem-solve, be flexible and to remain composed in sometimes highly stressful situations.
+The Peer Mentor role can be challenging at times, but should also be enjoyable, so please throw yourself fully into the placement.
+Peer Mentors are there to support volunteers, problem-solve, be flexible and to remain composed in sometimes highly stressful situations.